 - Earn two additional suite upgrade awards upon earning 60 elite nights or 100,000 base points in a calendar year

-- Earn an additional suite upgrade award for passing 70 elite nights, 80 elite nights, 90 elite nights, or 100 elite nights; at each threshold you have to select this in lieu of 10,000 bonus points
+- Earn an additional one suite upgrade award for passing 70 elite nights, 80 elite nights, 90 elite nights, or 100 elite nights; at each threshold you have the choice between one suite upgrade award or 10,000 bonus points

 - World of Hyatt lifetime Globalist members receive four additional suite upgrade awards per year

 In other words, those qualifying for Globalist with 60 elite nights receive four suite upgrade awards, while members can earn up to eight per year, should they earn 100 elite nights.
-However, those qualifying for Globalist status with 30 elite nights in 2021 wouldn’t automatically receive any suite upgrade awards.
+In 2021 World of Hyatt reduced elite requirements by 50% (so you could earn Globalist status with 30 elite nights), and therefore many Globalist members didn’t earn suite upgrade awards this year.

 Suite upgrade awards post almost immediately after a member reaches a particular threshold.